ImeldaMasika/dsc-phase-1-project-v2-4/README.md

 * Determining the most prevalent genre.
 * Examining the correlation between production budget and return on investment.
 * What are the best performing studios at the movie box office?
-* Determining the most prevalent genre.
-This can be Examining the correlation between production costs and revenue.
-Identifying the optimal month for releasing a movie.